w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 2.1.2 No Keyboard Trap to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.1.2](https://www.w3.org/WAI/WCAG22/Understanding/no-keyboard-trap#intent), replacing “page” with “non-web document or software”, and “on the Web page” with  "in the non-web document or software", and removing “See Conformance Requirement 5: Non-Interference”.
+This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.1.2](https://www.w3.org/WAI/WCAG22/Understanding/no-keyboard-trap#intent), replacing “page” with “non-web document or software”, replacing “on the Web page” with "in the non-web document or software", and removing “See Conformance Requirement 5: Non-Interference”.

 With these substitutions, it would read: